manifold-systems/manifold/docs/faq.md

 discover a bug, have a feature request, or an idea go [here](https://github.com/manifold-systems/manifold/issues) and let us know.
 We'll respond within 24 hours and work in the Pacific Time Zone.

-**Discussion**
-If you have something to say beyond issue tracking, start a [discussion](https://gitter.im/manifold-systems/community) or checkout other discussions, don't be shy.

 **Private E-mail**
 If your question or issue is more pressing or confidential, don't hesitate to send an email to [info@manifold.systems](mailto:info@manifold.systems).
 We'll respond ASAP.